DeadBwain/Unix-Final-Project/install.md

 ![Gnome Games to remove](https://user-images.githubusercontent.com/82055017/166335129-8af88103-d847-4b93-8a20-33730dce74c1.PNG)

-Note: you can remove any irelevent app that is not needed for the media-typed ISO.
+Note: you can remove any irrelevent app that is not needed for the media-typed ISO.

 ### Step 10: Select the Kernel
 ![image](https://user-images.githubusercontent.com/82058058/166127815-b54aec1a-7815-434e-a370-1a72574f86d6.png)